 Hand sanitizer is available in the lobby and my office.
 If you have any questions, please feel free to ask.
 Know that telehealth is always an option for your health and comfort..

 Do you have evening or weekend appointments?

-Unfortunately, I does not have weekend appointments at this time.
+Unfortunately, there are no weekend appointments at this time.

 Do you accept credit cards?

 Yes, Visa, MasterCard, and Discover through Ivy Pay, a secure application.

 Can I call you during the week if there is a crisis?